phantomaton-ai/planchette/SKETCH.md

 Planchette is a tool for creating, editing, and managing projects, targeted at large language models.
 It is sort of like an operarting system for LLMs.
+The name references the pointer used on a ouija board, as a metaphor for a tool used which lends agency to an unseen force.

 # Concept